 If you try to download and come back to see a .crdownload file sitting in your Downloads folder, it failed to download properly (or continues to download).
 You can go to the Chrome download manager and retry the download.
 The .crdownload provides a reminder that you were going to download a specific file, but that it did not arrive successfully.

 So that's what this format is - a partially complete Chorme download.
-It is a download in process, a failed download, or a slow download.
+It is a download in process, a failed download, or a slow download file extension.

 You can open it in windows, mac and linux with: